 The best way to make your Riester-Rente profitable

-We do recommend using your Wohn-Riester right before or in retirement to pay off (part of) your mortgage.
-This way you avoid the huge "Rentenfaktor" tax (see above) implied by having the Riester paid out gradually and partially in retirement.
+We do recommend using your Wohn-Riester at the latest right before retirement to pay off (part of) your mortgage.
+This way you save on interest payments, and avoid the huge "Rentenfaktor" tax (see above) implied by having the Riester paid out gradually and partially in retirement.
+With interest rates higher you can also use any Riester savings to immediately lower your mortgage, or when your interest rate reset is coming up--ie at the end of your fixed interest period.

 You can use it for any own home in the EU.